romkatv/powerlevel10k/README.md

 *Note:* It's not a good idea to define `POWERLEVEL9K_LEGACY_ICON_SPACING` when using `p10k configure`.

+### Weird things happen after typing `source ~/.zshrc`

+It's almost always a bad idea to run `source ~/.zshrc`, whether you are using Powerlevel10k or not.
+This command may result in random errors, misbehaving code and progressive slowdown of Zsh.

+If you've made changes to `~/.zshrc` or to files sourced by it, restart Zsh to apply them.
+The most reliable way to do this is to type `exit` and then start start a new Zsh session.
+You can also use `exec zsh`.
+While not exactly equivalent to complete Zsh restart, this command is much more reliable than `source ~/.zshrc`.

 ### Cannot make Powerlevel10k work with my plugin manager

 If the [installation instructions](#installation) didn't work for you, try disabling your current